BarRaiser

 Add a header to begin generating the table of contents

-A few years back, a friend of mine was struggling with hiring the right employees.
+A few years back, a friend struggled with hiring the right employees.
 He was tired of the traditional hiring methods that relied on gut feelings and intuition and wanted to find a better way to identify the best candidates.
 One day, he came across a concept called “Evidence-Based Hiring.”
 He learned that it was a data-driven approach to hiring that relied on objective, verifiable evidence to assess candidates.
 He gathered data on his top-performing employees` key traits and skills.
-He used this information to create a set of standardized evidence-based interview questions and assessment tools.
-Evidence-Based Hiring was the solution needed to improve its hiring process and find top-performing employees who would thrive in their roles.
+He used this information to create a set of standardized, evidence-based interview questions and assessment tools.
+Evidence Based Hiring was the solution needed to improve its hiring process and find top-performing employees who would thrive in their roles.

 Evidence-based hiring is a systematic and data-driven approach to recruiting and selection.
-However, Evidence-based hiring involves collecting and analyzing data about candidates and using that data to make informed decisions about who to hire.
-Evidence-based hiring was founded on the principles of evidence-based decision-making based on scientific research, data analysis, and expert opinion.
-It is designed to reduce the impact of unconscious biases and increase hiring decisions’ accuracy.
+However, it involves collecting and analyzing data about candidates and using that data to make informed decisions about who to hire.
+It was founded on the principles of evidence-based decision-making based on scientific research, data analysis, and expert opinion.
+It is designed to reduce the impact of unconscious biases and increase the accuracy of hiring decisions.
 However, Recorded Discussions are also a type of evidence that gives interviewers the ability to audit an interview.

-Evidence-based recruitment requires measuring consistent data points over time that show correlations between factors that exist during employment and across an employee’s career.
+Evidence based hiring requires measuring consistent data points over time that show correlations between existing factors during employment and across an employee’s career.
 The benefits are many, but what are they?

 1. Employee vacancies can be filled faster

-One of the most tangible benefits of evidence-based recruitment is the wealth of data points that can use to make hiring decisions.
+One of the most tangible benefits of evidence based hiring is the wealth of data points that can be used to make hiring decisions.
 Moreover, traditional employment checks a list of skills, work experience, accomplishments, and other personal details.

 2. You save money in the hiring process